projectsveltos/sveltos/docs/template/template_generic_examples.md

 ## Example - Deploy Kyverno with different replicas

-In this example we have two Civo clusters registered to be managed by Sveltos:
+For this example, we have two Civo clusters already registered with Sveltos.
+The clusters are the **Sveltos managed clusters**.

 ```
 $ kubectl get sveltoscluster -n civo --show-labels